SPM and SPM-2 Quick Tips Case Study: What’s Behind Challenging Behaviors in the Classroom?

 Johnny makes strides

-By providing the sensory input he needed, Johnny was able to sit in his seat, focus, and participate in classroom activities.
-He wasn’t as physical with the other students and no longer felt the urge to run into or jump all over people.
+Providing the sensory input Johnny needed enabled him to sit in his seat, focus, and participate in classroom activities.
+He wasn’t as physical with the other students and no longer felt the urge to run into or jump on people.

 Schoolwide changes

-After seeing the success of the stability ball Johnny used, Ms. L decided to write a grant through donorschoose.org.
-Family, friends, and some community members donated to her project, and it was funded: She got a class set of stability balls.
-She has added to the flexible seating movement with wobble stools, crate seats, scoop chairs, standing areas, and wiggle seat cushions.
+After seeing Johnny’s success of the stability ball, for example, Ms. L wrote a grant through donorschoose.org.
+Family, friends, and some community members funded the project, and she received a class set of stability balls.
+Since then, she has added to the flexible seating movement with wobble stools, crate seats, scoop chairs, standing areas, and wiggle seat cushions.

-Students, parents, and teachers grew to like the stability balls as an alternative to regular chairs and a good outlet for restlessness.
-And three years later, she wrote another grant and provided three stability balls to each classroom in the elementary school that wanted them—leading to every classroom not only offering alternative seating to students, but allowing each child their choice of seating.
+Students, parents, and teachers also adopted stability balls as an alternative to regular chairs.
+Three years later, Ms. L wrote another grant and provided three stability balls to each classroom to expand student choice of seating.

-“The results are fantastic,” Ms. L said.
-“Giving the children options for seating and increasing the ability to move throughout the day has provided much-needed movement while learning.”
+Ms. L said, “Giving children options for seating and increasing the ability to move throughout the day has provided much-needed movement while learning.”

-“Teachers are hearing what their students need, realizing that they can make these small, little changes.
+For Pamela, seeing the change was heartwarming.
+“Teachers are hearing what their students need, realizing that they can make these small changes.
 It’s not just going to benefit students diagnosed with ADHD and Sensory Processing Disorder.
-It’s going to benefit many of them,” Pamela said.
+It’s going to benefit many of them,” she said.

 Breakthrough results continue

-When a new school year starts, Pamela now meets with Johnny’s teachers and any other staff who will see him throughout the day.
+At the start of each new school year, Pamela meets with Johnny’s teachers and any other staff who will see him throughout the day.

-She tells each of them about behaviors they may see from Johnny, and she shares SPM QT strategies they can use with him.
+She explains Johnny’s sensory needs and related behaviors, and she shares SPM QT strategies they can use with him.
 Most teachers are grateful for her tips.
-Many even come up with their own techniques to help Johnny.
+Some come up with their own techniques to help Johnny.

 “It’s just like all the information and tools I can give to that person to help them because, like me, I didn’t know what this was,” Pamela said.
 “Most people saw him as a behavioral problem.
 It’s like, OK, there’s behavior involved, but it’s coming from somewhere.
 There’s a foundation.
 These behaviors are a symptom of what’s happening.”